Rape Crisis Center

 Advocates will aid the survivor by giving necessary information, speaking with the police department, being present during a SANE exam, provide clothes and emotional support during sexual assault accompaniment process.

 Our sexual assault outreach advocates are dedicated to providing awareness to our community about sexual assault.
 Advocates are available to provide in person or Zoom presentations covering a array of subjects covering sexual assault to students, staff, or the public.
-If you would like to receive a presentation, training, or have an informational booth set up at your event feel free to contact the following emails.
-The Rape Crisis Center provides Certified Victims Services Training for professionals and volunteers twice yearly, contact the emails listed for further information .
+If you would like to receive a presentation, training, or have an informational booth set up at your event feel free to contact us.
+The Rape Crisis Center provides Certified Victims Services Training for professionals and volunteers twice yearly.
+Feel free to call our office number for more information.

 Frequently Asked Questions